 M.S.
 Athletic Training Courses & Curriculum

-Explore solutions and seek answers to the changing healthcare environment through evidence-based medicine and interdisciplinary practice.
-Courses — such as those focused on clinical practice and patient care, therapeutic modalities, and orthopedic Injuries — provide the opportunity to learn both didactically and clinically.
-You’ll also learn and practice how to perform evaluations, clinical skills for emergent situations, suturing, therapeutic modalities, joint reductions, and therapeutic exercises.
+Students will investigate solutions and address the evolving healthcare landscape through evidence-based medicine and interdisciplinary collaboration.
+Courses that focus on clinical practice, patient care, therapeutic modalities, and orthopedic injuries provide both theoretical and practical learning opportunities.
+You will gain experience in performing evaluations, clinical skills for emergency situations, suturing, therapeutic modalities, joint reductions, and therapeutic exercises.

 Clinical Rotations

-The athletic training curriculum includes four clinical rotations that will take you into diverse settings.
+The athletic training curriculum features four clinical rotations that provide students with diverse experiences.

-During these four clinical rotations, you’ll gain opportunities to grow professionally and learn a well-rounded, interdisciplinary view of healthcare culture.
+Throughout these four clinical rotations, you will have opportunities to grow professionally and develop a comprehensive, interdisciplinary understanding of healthcare culture.

-You will complete one clinical immersion experience, working with a certified athletic trainer and participating in the full-time, day-to-day role of a healthcare provider.
-This clinical immersion is a practice-intensive experience that lets you experience the totality of care provided by clinicians.
+You will also complete a clinical immersion experience, where you will work alongside a certified athletic trainer and engage in the full-time, day-to-day responsibilities of a healthcare provider.
+This hands-on experience allows you to understand the complete spectrum of care delivered by clinicians.

-Use the knowledge and skills you have learned throughout you time in the athletic training program while receiving feedback from a licensed professional.
-Become more confident in your abilities while learning vital job skills and professional socialization so you can transition smoothly to your professional career.
+Utilize the knowledge and skills acquired during your time in the athletic training program while receiving constructive feedback from a licensed professional.
+This process will enhance your confidence in your abilities, equipping you with essential job skills and professional socialization to ensure a smooth transition into your career.

 Thesis or Non-Thesis Options